pion/webrtc/README.md

 The Pion WebRTC API closely matches the JavaScript **[WebRTC API](https://w3c.github.io/webrtc-pc/)**.
 Most existing documentation is therefore also usefull when working with Pion.
 Furthermore, our **[GoDoc](https://godoc.org/github.com/pion/webrtc)** is actively maintained.

+We maintain a [FAQ](https://pion.ly/knowledge-base/pion-basics/faq/) with answers to common questions.
+If you have a question not covered please submit a PR, we would be happy to answer it!

 Now go forth and build some awesome apps!
 Here are some **ideas** to get your creative juices flowing:
 * Send a video file to multiple browser in real time for perfectly synchronized movie watching.
 * Send a webcam on an embedded device to your browser with no additional server required!